 California State Summer School for Math and Science (COSMOS): Students spend four weeks on a participating UC campus engaging in STEM-focused, hands-on research activities.

-Georgetown Summer Institutes and Immersions: These courses range from one to three weeks, and students can choose from a range of subjects, including coding, creative writing, foreign policy, business leadership and social justice.
+Georgetown Summer Institutes and Immersions: These courses range from one to three weeks, and students can choose from a range of subjects, including coding, creative writing, foreign policy, business leadership, and social justice.

 Iowa Young Writers’ Studio: High school students spend two weeks on the University of Iowa campus writing and taking workshops in poetry or fiction, run by graduate students from the oldest and most respected creative writing program in the country.

-Johns Hopkins Engineering Innovation: Over this four or five week program, students learn to think like engineers by participating in lab activities, creating presentations and writing research papers.
+Johns Hopkins Engineering Innovation: Over this four or five-week program, students learn to think like engineers by participating in lab activities, creating presentations, and writing research papers.

-Stanford University Summer Programs: Stanford offers a wide range of intensive and residential programs, along with pre-college courses, including those from the Summer Humanities InstituteMathematics Camp and Summer Arts Institute.
+Stanford University Summer Programs: Stanford offers a wide range of intensive and residential programs, along with pre-college courses, including those from the Summer Humanities Institute and Mathematics Camp.

 Yale Global Scholars: Two-week academic enrichment and leadership programs ranging from sustainable development and biomedical science to a cultural immersion trip in Beijing.